 Roosevelt called the idealistic Winant ‘Utopian John.’
 He was rich, handsome, likable, gentle, dreamy — and doomed by his hopeless love affair with Sarah Churchill.

 In London John Winant fell under the spell of Winston Churchill and his family.
 He worked tirelessly with the prime minister to support Britain during the war.
 When news of Pearl Harbor broke, Winant and Churchill danced around the room together, excited at the inevitable entry of the United States into the conflict.

 He visited Churchill nearly every weekend at his Chequers country estate.
 Winant was fond of all the Churchills, and they of him.

 Sarah Churchill visited Chequers every weekend, too, drawn to her powerful father and the great events unfolding around him.

 Sarah Churchill was a tense, conflicted aristocrat who tried to maintain separate identities.
 She was the devoted daughter of Winston Churchill and an independent woman who pursued a career as an actress and as an interpreter of aerial photographs for the Women’s Auxiliary Air Force.

 She fell in love with John Winant during their weekend visits to Chequers.
 They spent as much time as they could together.
-They danced after dinner at wartime conferences in Cairo and Teheran, and saw each other in London, where her apartment was a five-minute walk from the U.S. embassy in Grosvenor Square.
+The lovers danced after dinner at wartime conferences in Cairo and Teheran, and saw each other in London, where her apartment was a five-minute walk from the U.S. embassy in Grosvenor Square.

-They were terrified of scandal and tried to keep the affair quiet.
+Terrified of scandal, they tried to keep the affair quiet.
 Some people, including Winston Churchill, suspected them.
-Years later, Sarah referred to this 'old love affair which my father suspected but about which we did not speak.'
+Years later, Sarah referred to this ‘old love affair which my father suspected but about which we did not speak.’